Family and Relationships

 Trinity is a breastfeeding-friendly campus, meaning that breastfeeding is welcome in any of the public areas, and information about breastfeeding facilities, coffee mornings and other initiatives can be found on the Health Promotion website.

-Family and Civil Status of Trinity staff is presented in Annual Equality Monitoring Reports.
-The family and civil status of students is not collected at present.
+The family and Civil Status of Trinity staff are presented in the Annual Equality Monitoring Reports.
+The family and civil status of students are not collected at present.

-The Employment Equality Act outlaws discrimination within employment related to nine grounds including civil status (i.e. are you married, in a civil partnership, divorced...) and family status (i.e. are you a parent or do you have other significant caring responsibilities); the Equal Status Act also outlaws discrimination on the basis of civil and family status.
+The Employment Equality Act 1998 (as amended) outlaws discrimination within employment related to nine grounds including civil status (i.e. are you married, in a civil partnership, divorced...) and family status (i.e. are you a parent or do you have other significant caring responsibilities); the Equal Status Act (as amended) also outlaws discrimination on the basis of civil and family status.
 Please see our legislation webpages for further information.

-These protections apply to people in (or formerly in) a civil partnership equally as to married / divorced people.
-The Marriage Equality Act has extended the right to marry to same-sex couples, without affecting exisiting civil partnerships.
-The Children and Family Relationships Act contains many provisions reflecting the diversity of Irish family structures (e.g. unmarried fathers, grandparent guardians, etc.)
+These protections apply to people in (or formerly in) a civil partnership equally as to married/divorced people.
+The Marriage Equality Act 2015 has extended the right to marry to same-sex couples, without affecting existing civil partnerships.
+The Children and Family Relationships Act 2015 contains many provisions reflecting the diversity of Irish family structures (e.g. unmarried fathers, grandparent guardians, etc.)